 Information for Residential Aged Care Facilities

 Older adults often have weaker immune systems and can be affected by underlying chronic disease which make them more susceptible to infections.
 The COVID-19 pandemic has disproportionately affected elderly people – especially those residing in aged care facilities - leading to high rates of severe illness and mortality in this age group.
 Rapid response to cases of respiratory disease, or to disease outbreaks, is vital to protect the health of vulnerable residents.
-The Public Health Unit provides support and advice to residential aged care facilities (RACFs) on various aspects of disease management.
-During the COVID-19 pandemic the Public Health Unit will advise on public health management of any case of respiratory illness in a RACF.
+The Public Health Unit provides support and advice to residential aged care facilities (RACFs) on various aspects of disease and outbreak management.

-An outbreak of gastrointestinal illness is defined as two or more people of any age with sudden onset of diarrhoea or vomiting within a 24 hour period.
+A gastrointestinal illness outbreak is defined as two or more people of any age with sudden onset of diarrhoea or vomiting at any one time in any institution.

-To contact the South Eastern Sydney Public Health Unit, phone 9382 8333 during business hours.
-For after hours, phone 9382 2222 and ask for the Public Health Officer on call.
+To contact the South Eastern Sydney Public Health Unit, phone 02 9382 8333

 - Isolation of ill residents

 - Reducing the risk of disease spread by excluding infected staff and restricting the number of visitors

 If any residents, with or without symptoms, are sent to a hospital during the outbreak, the hospital should be notified that the facility is experiencing a possible or confirmed ARI outbreak.